quepas/take-a-rest/README.md

 | DELETE      | Delete resource         |

 It is worth to notice that handling different HTTP methods requires only a change of _Express_ method, for example from `app.get()` to `app.put()`.
-But having a proper behaviour of a request (`DELETE` method removes resource at given URL) still depends on a programmer a.k.a you.
+But having a proper behaviour of a request (`DELETE` method removes resource at given URL, [idempotence](http://www.restapitutorial.com/lessons/idempotency.html) property etc.) still depends on a programmer a.k.a you.

 ### 04_RestDatabase